pharo-open-documentation/pharo-wiki/General/HowToRunPharoFromCommandLine.md

 # Getting Pharo runnning from the command line

-Here are some simple steps to get pharo ready from the command line.
-The script presupposes that you have a bin folder in your home directory.
+Here are some simple steps to get Pharo ready from the command line.
+The script assumes that you have a bin folder in your home directory.

 The following script downloads the stable vm version of Pharo 80.
 Check the web page [https://get.pharo.org/64/](https://get.pharo.org/64/) to get the possible choices.